 Since drip campaigns are used to reach out to contacts with specific messages at specific times, you need the help of email marketing software to automate your emails for maximum effectiveness.

-With email marketing software like Benchmark Email, you can create date-based and behavior-based automated campaigns and follow-up emails, as well as sell products with our various features, like eCommerce and Shopify blocks.
+With email marketing software like Benchmark Email, you can create date-based and behavior-based automated campaigns and follow-up emails, as well as sell products with our various features, like our eCommerce Blocks and Shopify Integration.